-- Taylor has a reputation for excellence; U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last 7 years, and they stress our emphasis on teaching.
+- Taylor has a reputation for excellence known for an emphasis on teaching and retention; U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last 7 years.

-- We are dedicated to preparing you not just for the four years that you are here, but for the 40+ years that follow, so you will be prepared to be a disciple no matter where God has called you.
+- We are dedicated to preparing you not just for your four years at Taylor, but also for the 40+ years following graduation.
+You will be prepared to be a disciple no matter where God has called you.

-Overall, know that if you study chemistry and biochemistry at Taylor, you will graduate with an enormous range of opportunities in many fields and graduate schools, which is why chemistry/biochemistry is known as the central science.
+Overall, know if you study chemistry and biochemistry at Taylor, you will graduate with an wide knowledge to pursue a wide range of fields and graduate schools.

 Here are a few opportunities for professional development:

 - Research opportunities are available in biochemistry, organic chemistry, synthetic chemistry and analytical chemistry.
 All students will work on original group research projects during organic chemistry, introducing them to their skills and methods of research.

 - A summer research program is available for selected students to work one-on-one with professors in advanced chemical fields.
 If selected, you’ll receive a stipend and present papers at professional meetings.

 - Students have the opportunity to gain valuable experience serving as a teaching assistant or research assistant.

 Are there opportunities to study abroad if I’m a chemistry or biochemistry student?

 At Taylor, we make sure our course load doesn’t interfere with our available travel opportunities for chemistry/biochemistry students.
 We are intentionally about this because we know you need these types of experiences to build your faith and apply your knowledge in real-world environments.
 Some opportunities include: